Biogenesis scandal: Reactions

 MLB commissioner Bud Selig remarked "We conducted a thorough, aggressive investigation guided by facts so that we could justly enforce our rules ... we pursued this matter because it was not only the right thing to do, but the only thing to do."

 The other players involved all agreed to deals that included a waiver of the right to appeal.
 Cruz blamed a gastrointestinal infection for his drug use and remarked that faced with the weight loss from the infection he was unsure he would be physically able to play and "made an error in judgment that I deeply regret, and I accept full responsibility for that error."
 An emotional Cabrera said he had taken a banned substance for four days in 2012 to aid in injury recovering before stopping because "I realized it wasn't necessary.
 My heart and my conscience was killing me."
 Peralta remarked "I take full responsibility for my actions, have no excuses for my lapse in judgment and I accept my suspension."

-On Rodriguez’s first game after his suspension against the Boston Red Sox, Ryan Dempster intentionally threw at Rodriguez, hitting him on the arm with his fourth pitch and receiving an ovation from the crowd.
+On August 18, 2013, as Rodriguez was playing a game against the Boston Red Sox while appealing his suspension, Ryan Dempster intentionally threw at Rodriguez, hitting him on the arm with his fourth pitch and receiving an ovation from the crowd.
 The home plate umpire, Brian O'Nora, issued a warning to both benches, but did not eject Dempster.
 He then ejected Joe Girardi for arguing with him.
 In response, Rodriguez hit a home run later that game.